nref/speaking/modular_reasoning/modular_reasoning.md

 ```

 <!-- pause -->
-**Answer: The second**
+**A: The second**

 <!-- pause -->
-Question: Why?
+Q: Why?

 <!-- pause -->
-Answer: The first is incorrect because
+A: The first is incorrect because

 <!-- pause -->
 - It is not possible to know that it works without making assumptions about the rest of the system.
 - The number `1` is *a secret to another module*.
+  - Namely, the system's implementation of the POSIX standard
 - Even though it works now, this secret could change without notice.
-- The idea of the number `1` and the idea of the stream `stdout` are different, even though they are the same in implementation *right now*.
+- The idea of the number `1` and the idea of the stream `stdout` are distinct, even though they are the same in implementation *right now*.

 <!-- pause -->
-The *implementation/interface distinction* states that the guarantees of what a function must do are different from what it actually does.
+-> The *implementation/interface distinction* states that the specification of what code must do is distinct from what the code actually does.

 Motivating Quiz
 ---